ThomasVon2021/blikvm-site/docs/en/faq.md

     * If you are using hardware versions V1, V2, or V3 with web-rtc transmission, the port is 8188.
     * If you are using hardware version V4 with MJPEG transmission, the port is 8008.
     * Please note that the ports cannot be modified; only port forwarding can be configured.

+## Raspberry problem

+??? question "Can I use both the CM4 version with EMMC and the SD card at the same time?"
+    No, you can't, When designing the CM4 hardware, several pins of the SD card are only valid in the lite version.
+You can find instructions on the official website of Raspberry Pi.